Read Video Files

 CurrentTime reaches 0.9 second.
 Append data from each video frame to the structure array.
 View the number of frames in the structure array.

 s is a 1-by-10 structure array indicating that 10 frames were read.
 For information on displaying the frames in the structure array

 s as a movie, see the

 k = 1; while vidObj.CurrentTime <= 0.9 s(k).cdata = readFrame(vidObj); k = k+1; end whos s

 Name Size Bytes Class Attributes s 1x10 2305344 struct

 Alternatively, you can read all the frames in a specified interval by using frame indices.
-For example, specify the second argument of
+For example, specify the range of frames to read as

 [18 27].
 The